nedbat/coveragepy/doc/cmd.rst

 executed, try running coverage.py again with the ``--timid`` flag.
 This uses a simpler but slower trace method, and might be needed in rare cases.

-In Python 3.12 and above, you can try an experimental core based on the new :mod:`sys.monitoring <python:sys.monitoring>` module by defining a ``COVERAGE_CORE=sysmon`` environment variable or by setting ``core = sysmon`` in the configuration file.
-This should be faster, though plugins and dynamic contexts are not yet supported with it.
+If you are specifying ``--save-signal``, please make sure that your program doesn't intercept this signal.
+If it does, coverage won't receive the signal and the data file will not be written.

+.. versionadded:: 7.10 ``--save-signal``

 Coverage.py sets an environment variable, ``COVERAGE_RUN`` to indicate that your code is running under coverage measurement.
 The value is not relevant, and may change in the future.

-These options can also be set in the :ref:`config_run` section of your .coveragerc file.

-If you are specifying ``--save-signal``, please make sure that your program doesn't intercept this signal.
-If it does, coverage won't receive the signal and the data file will not be written.

 .. _cmd_warnings: